 In prior years funds were received to assist with working capital from Senegal Nominees, a company incorporated in Senegal in which former director Alex Mackenzie is a shareholder.
-The balance on 31 December 2021 of the funds advanced to the Group was \$931,000 (2020: \$957,000).
-Amounts were advanced to Bassari Resources Senegal SARL and Makabingui Gold Operation SA with no set term for repayment and are interest free.
+The balance on 31 December 2022 of the funds advanced to the Group was \$1,285,000 (2021: \$931,000).
+The increase is due to amount due to ORABank being rolled into advances provided by Senegal Nominees (refer Note 7 (iii).
+Amounts were advanced to Bassari Resources Senegal SARL and Makabingui Gold Operation SA with no set term for repayment and is interest free.

-23. KEY MANAGEMENT PERSONNEL DISCLOSURES
+22. KEY MANAGEMENT PERSONNEL DISCLOSURES